-The meals I prepare at home are grain-free, dairy-free (save butter—I don’t bother to clarify it any more), and legume-free.
+The meals I prepare at home are grain-free, dairy-free (save butter—I don’t bother to clarify it anymore), and legume-free.
 I follow our meal planning template.
 I eat a palm-plus of protein with each meal, a heap of vegetables, some fruit (a lot more in summer), and natural fats.
 So in my daily life, I actually do eat the way we recommend you eat when you’re on the Whole30.

 My daily exception is heavy whipping cream in my decaf.
 We buy pastured, organic cream (usually Strauss brand), and I only use a little, because I don’t like the taste if I use too much.
 (FYI, I’ve been caffeine-free for just about four years now.)

 I don’t sweat eating white rice or white potatoes.
 If I go out for sushi, I bring my own coconut aminos, but eat rolls with rice.
 I don’t do French fries very often, but at home we’ll mash or roast our own white potatoes.
 I have no physical or psychological issues with these foods, and my context would allow me to eat them pretty regularly without any negative metabolic consequences.
-As such, these are two non-Whole30 foods that have made their way into my general “Whole9 life.”

 I avoid gluten unless it’s really, really special.
 Gluten makes me look pregnant, and makes me sad and anxious for a few days after I eat it.
 Really.
 That’s one of the things I figured out by around my fourth Whole30, and most of the time the mental consequences are just not worth it.
 I don’t eat gluten-free grains like oats or quinoa—I don’t miss them, so I don’t bother to include them in my diet.
 I’ll eat corn occasionally, usually in the form of hot buttered popcorn or tortilla chips with salsa and guacamole.
-Popcorn is of my favorite treats, and I use an entire stick of butter in each bowl.
+Popcorn is one of my favorite treats, and I use an entire stick of butter in each bowl.
 Literally.
 Lately, I’ve noticed if I eat corn too frequently I’m prone to a histamine response (hives), so I keep my intake limited—popcorn no more than once a week.